The True Jacob (1931 film)

 The True Jacob (Der wahre Jakob) is a 1931 German comedy film directed by Hans Steinhoff and starring Ralph Arthur Roberts, Anny Ahlers, and Felix Bressart.
 It is based on a play by Franz Arnold and Ernst Bach which has been adapted into numerous films.
+It was shot at the Halensee Studios in Berlin.
 The film's sets were designed by the art director Franz Schroedter.

+Synopsis

+Peter Struwe, a strictly moralistic city councillor and head of a local purity league travels to a congress in Berlin where he inadvertently becomes entangled in the city's vibrant nightlife.
+While attempting to avoid a scandal, he meets the dancer Yvette, who mistakenly believes him to be a wealthy "patron" and follows him back to his conservative hometown.
+The situation escalates into a series of comedic misunderstandings as Struwe desperately tries to hide his "sinful" Berlin escapades from his suspicious wife and colleagues.
+The chaos is resolved when it is revealed that Yvette is actually the long-lost daughter of Struwe's own wife, leading the councillor to abandon his stuffy façade and embrace a more joyful outlook on life.